gage1145/The-Oaken-Throne/Sessions/Session 48.md

 Elias becomes catatonic from fucking killing Domina.
 Elias also gains the "split personality" trait. [[Jem]] witnessed the whole thing and gained the "fixation" trait.

 The rest of the party strolled in and were unbothered lol.

+# The group arrives at the boat
+We decided to take [[Dragon]].
+The group notices that the crew is acting very weird.
+It doesn't seem like it has anything to do with us. [[Jovis]] asks a random sailor why the vibes are off.